996icu/996.ICU/README.md

 * We are willing to hear all positive and constructive proposals and advocate mature and responsible speech.

-* We are working on the drafting of Anti-996 License right now and we hope to receive assistance from professionals with relevant experience.

 Expanding influence
 ---